peterzan/ILETP/supporting-docs/4-ILETP-law-positioning.md

 Government policy is important and necessary, but it evolves slowly.
 Bills take years.
 Technology evolves monthly.
 Even when laws are passed, they risk becoming outdated if they encode rigid technical requirements.

 Open-source projects, by contrast, can evolve dynamically, version over version.
 They can respond to new risks, incorporate research, and reflect feedback from those building and deploying AI systems every day.
-A community effort like ILETP isn’t about bypassing regulation — **it’s about giving regulators, developers, and organizations something concrete to reference, build on, or align with.**
+A community effort like ILETP isn’t about bypassing regulation, **it’s about giving regulators, developers, and organizations something concrete to reference, build on, or align with.**

-If industry and open-source communities begin to converge on shared expectations for safety, **legislation becomes easier** — courts, states, and federal agencies can reference what the community has already validated instead of starting from scratch.
+If industry and open-source communities begin to converge on shared expectations for safety, **legislation becomes easier**, courts, states, and federal agencies can reference what the community has already validated instead of starting from scratch.

 ---

 ## ILETP as a complement, not a standalone framework

 Modern AI safety isn’t a blank slate.
-Work is already ongoing — frameworks, protocols, risk management models, and evaluation approaches are emerging today.
+Work is already ongoing, frameworks, protocols, risk management models, and evaluation approaches are emerging today.
 ILETP shouldn’t position itself as *the* solution, but rather as a **potential connection point between them.**

 Instead of claiming specific capabilities, the opportunity for ILETP is to remain: